Cabo Verde

 Cachupa guisada: the strength to start the day

-On the other hand, cachupa guisada is eaten for breakfast, with a fried egg and sausage on top, making it a super nutritious dish that prepares you to embrace the day.
+On the other hand, cachupa guisada is usually eaten for breakfast, with a fried egg and sausage on top, making it a super nutritious dish that prepares you to embrace the day.

 Cachupa: the soul of Cabo Verdean cuisine